jotslo/joshscript/README.md

 - Direct Download: http://www.joshl.io/downloads/joshscript.zip
 - Download from here: https://github.com/JoshSCF/JoshScript/archive/master.zip

-A *huge* thanks to derns#5715 (https://github.com/upshaw) for completely rewriting the source code,
+A *huge* thanks to derns#5715 (https://github.com/upshaw) for completely rewriting the source code
-so I could publish it as version 1.2.
-He also released the language-josh package for the atom text editor!
+for me to publish as version 1.2.
+He also released the language-josh package on the atom text editor!
 This allows you to get your syntax highlighted when writing code in JoshScript.

 # What's new?
 JoshScript 1.2.2 has been released and contains a few bug fixes and updated functions.
 JoshScript 1.2 included a new ability to loop!
 Examples and usage will be coming soon.

 # Usage